Logarithmic Enriques varieties: Introduction

-The authors warmly thank Francesco Denisi, Christian Lehn, Martina Monti, Arvid Perego, Gianluca Piacenza and Giulia Saccà for helpful discussions.
-The first and the third author have been partially funded by the ANR/DFG projet ``Positivity of K-trivial varieties".
+The authors warmly thank Francesco Denisi, Christian Lehn, Martina Monti, Gianluca Pacienza, Arvid Perego, Giulia Saccà, Roberto Svaldi and Nikolaos Tsakanikas for helpful discussions.
+The first and the third author have been partially funded by the ANR/DFG project ANR-23-CE40-0026 ``Positivity on K-trivial varieties".
 The second author received partial support from grants Prin Project 2020 "Curves, Ricci flat Varieties and their Interactions" and Prin Project 2022 "Symplectic varieties: their interplay with Fano manifolds and derived categories"; she is a member of the Indam group GNSAGA and was supported by the International Research Laboratory (IRL) LYSM "Ypatia Laboratory for Mathematical Sciences".
+We thank the anonymous referees for their careful reading, corrections and suggestions of improvement.